WildlifeConservationSocietyCI/WelikiaDisturbance/README.md

  8. Run disturbance_script.py

 #TODO
 - copy files from fire tabular inputs to region spatial directory with FARSITE project
+- move all tabular inputs to tables dir in model sub-dirs